tylerlantern/BHTextField/README.md

 [![Documentation](https://img.shields.io/cocoapods/metrics/doc-percent/SkyFloatingLabelTextField.svg)](http://cocoadocs.org/docsets/SkyFloatingLabelTextField/)
 [![Readme Score](http://readme-score-api.herokuapp.com/score.svg?url=https://github.com/Skyscanner/SkyFloatingLabelTextField)](http://clayallsopp.github.io/readme-score?url=https://github.com/Skyscanner/SkyFloatingLabelTextField)

 `BHTextField` is a textfield that i have been using for several project.
 I would like to contribute and share.It is easy to use and friendly to storyboard.
-There are error message, field validation such as email, passport identification(Thailand), BirthDate
+There are error message, field validation such as email, passport identification(Thailand) and birthdate.

 ## Versioning